 Remember, cooking your own food is only half the battle - how much you eat still matters!

 Let's be honest, meal prepping can take a ton of time and energy.
 Save some time and your sanity by using simple tricks to make things a little easier on yourself.

 - batch cooking staple ingredients (proteins, carbs, vegetables, sauces)

-- Prepare more one pot dishes like a vegan chili, pot roast, or breakfast hash.
+- Prepare more one-pot dishes like vegan chili, pot roast, or breakfast hash.